Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 Your customer onboarding process is the first impression you make to your customers.
 It’s important to take the time to design a process that will engage and delight them and provide value from the very beginning.

-By taking advantage of these 19 amazing ideas, you can create an onboarding experience that will have your new customers singing your praises and eager to do business with you again in the future.
+By taking advantage of these 19 unique ideas, you can create an onboarding experience with your new customers singing your praises and being eager to do business with you again.
 How has your company improved its customer onboarding process?